Skip to main content

 Overview

-Fritillaria imperialis is a bulbous perennial in the Liliaceae family, growing 30–48 inches (75–120 cm) tall from a large, fleshy bulb 4–6 inches (10–15 cm) in diameter with a distinctive hollow centre.
-The stout, erect stem emerges in early spring, clothed in whorls of glossy, lance-shaped leaves 4–6 inches (10–15 cm) long along the lower two-thirds.
-The inflorescence is a terminal umbel of 3–8 large, pendant, bell-shaped flowers 2–2.5 inches (5–6 cm) long, topped by a crown of erect, leaf-like bracts — the "crown" that gives the plant its common name.
+Fritillaria imperialis is a bulbous perennial in the lily family (Liliaceae) reaching 30-48 inches (75-120 cm) tall from a large, fleshy bulb 4-6 inches (10-15 cm) in diameter with a hollow centre that separates the species from related Fritillaria.
+The stout, erect stem emerges in early spring, clothed in whorls of glossy, lance-shaped leaves 4-6 inches (10-15 cm) long along the lower two-thirds.
+The inflorescence is a terminal umbel of 3-8 large, pendant, bell-shaped flowers 2-2.5 inches (5-6 cm) long, topped by a crown of erect, leaf-like bracts — the crown that gives the species its common name.
 Flower colour ranges from orange and burnt orange through red and yellow depending on cultivar.
-Each tepal bears a large, white, glistening nectary drop at its base that does not fall even when the flower is inverted — a feature that has fascinated botanists since the 16th century.
-The entire plant has a strong, musky, fox-like odour (described as skunky by some) emanating from the bulb and lower stem, attributed to isopentyl methyl sulfide.
+Each tepal carries a large, white, glistening nectary drop at its base that does not fall even when the flower is inverted — a feature that has been recorded in botanical literature since the 16th century.
+The entire plant carries a strong, musky, fox-like odour (described as skunky by some observers) emanating from the bulb and lower stem, attributed to isopentyl methyl sulfide.
 This scent is reputed to deter rodents, moles, and deer, though evidence is anecdotal.
-Cultivated in European gardens since at least 1576, when Clusius received bulbs from Constantinople.
-The bulb is fragile — unlike most bulbs, it has no protective tunic and dries out rapidly if stored improperly.
-Plant immediately upon receipt.
+The species has been cultivated in European gardens since at least 1576, when Clusius received bulbs from Constantinople.
+The bulb is fragile — unlike most bulbs, it lacks a protective tunic and dries out rapidly if stored improperly, so planting follows immediately upon receipt.
 All parts are toxic, containing steroidal alkaloids (imperialine).

 Native Range

-Fritillaria imperialis is native to a wide arc across western and central Asia, from southeastern Turkey through Iraq, Iran, Afghanistan, and into Pakistan and the western Himalayas.
-It grows on rocky mountain slopes, in scrub, and in subalpine meadows at elevations of 3,000–9,000 feet (900–2,700 m).
+Fritillaria imperialis is native to a wide arc across western and central Asia, from southeastern Turkey through Iraq, Iran, Afghanistan, and into Pakistan and the western Himalayas, where the species grows on rocky mountain slopes, in scrub, and in subalpine meadows at elevations of 3,000-9,000 feet (900-2,700 m).

 Suggested Uses

-Planted as a specimen in spring borders, spaced 10–12 inches (25–30 cm) apart in groups of 3–5 for visual impact.
-The tall stem and crown-shaped inflorescence create a focal point rising above lower spring perennials and tulips.
-Effective in cottage garden borders and in formal spring plantings.
-The musky scent is noticeable at close range — site accordingly.
+Planted as a specimen in spring borders, spaced 10-12 inches (25-30 cm) apart in groups of 3-5 for visual impact.
+The tall stem and crown-shaped inflorescence rise above lower spring perennials and tulips.
+Suited to cottage garden borders and formal spring plantings.
+The musky scent is noticeable at close range, so siting reflects that proximity to seating and paths matters.

 How to Identify

-Identified by the tall, stout stem with whorled glossy leaves, terminal umbel of large pendant bell-shaped flowers, and the distinctive crown of erect bracts above the flowers.
-Distinguished from all other Fritillaria species by the much larger size, umbellate inflorescence, and crown of bracts.
+Identified by the tall, stout stem with whorled glossy leaves, terminal umbel of large pendant bell-shaped flowers, and the crown of erect bracts above the flowers.
+Separated from all other Fritillaria species by the much larger size, umbellate inflorescence, and crown of bracts.
 The strong musky odour of the bulb and plant is also diagnostic.
-The glistening nectar drops at the tepal bases are unique in the genus.
+The glistening nectar drops at the tepal bases set the species apart within the genus.

 Appearance